Anne Longfield, Baroness Longfield: Views

 Longfield is concerned about what she sees as the effect of benefit cuts on vulnerable children in low income families.
 Longfield stated that universal credit and wider welfare reforms disproportionately affect single parents.
 Longfield stated, “There is a great risk here that the government looks like it’s going back to an outdated… viewpoint which is demonising both single parents but also families claiming benefit, and working mothers.”

 She has argued for large digital platforms that are used by children to have greater responsibility and response to complaints from child users and has called for legislation in England to tackle perceived reluctance on such platforms to do so.

 She has stated that waiting times and coverage of children's mental health services are too long, and insufficient for need.

-She has called for review and overhaul of children's services across England and a much more “joined up approach” to providing services that prevent the need for greater intervention at a later stage in a child's life.
+She has called for review and overhaul of children's services across England and a much more "joined up approach" to providing services that prevent the need for greater intervention at a later stage in a child's life.

 She believes there should be a register of children home educated in England.

 She has called for greater co-ordination of police, the justice system, NHSE and children's services to tackle gang involvement, violent knife crime and the distribution of illegal drugs known as “county lines”.
-She has said “No child should ever end up as a headline about gangland murder or organized exploitation simply because nobody in the system thought it was their job to keep them safe.”
+She has said that "No child should ever end up as a headline about gangland murder or organized exploitation simply because nobody in the system thought it was their job to keep them safe."

+In 2017, Longfield welcomed the move to reschedule GCSE and A Level examinations to avoid clashing with the Muslim holy month of Ramadan.